microsoft/code-with-engineering-playbook/source-control/versioning/readme.md

 ## Semantic Versioning

-Semantic Versioning is a concept of calculating the version number automatically based on a certain source code rspository.
+Semantic Versioning is a concept of calculating the version number automatically based on a certain source code repository.

 The `semver` tool looks at a GIT source control branch and comes up with a *repeatable* and *unique* version number based on